UnlimitedHugs/RimworldHugsLibChecker/README.md

 ## HugsLib version checker

+**Notice: this assembly is intended for use with the upcoming standalone version of HugsLib for A16 and does not support the current A15 version which would not benefit from it anyway.**

 This is a tiny library to be included with mods that use HugsLib.

 It checks that HugsLib is installed and enabled, and its version is at least that required by the mod.
 It also checks that the library is loaded before the mods that use it in the mod load order.
 If any of these checks fail, a dialog is displayed at startup, explaining to the player what they can do to fix the situation.
 The dialog will contain a button to open the browser on the HugsLib release page, or the Steam workshop page if used on the Steam version.